Fresh Green Bean Casserole from Scratch

 Celebrate Thanksgiving this year with a twist on a tradition: Fresh Green Bean Casserole, which is made with completely fresh ingredients, including a homemade cream of mushroom soup.
-This vegan recipe is the perfect side dish for a Thanksgiving or Christmas feast.
+This vegan green bean casserole recipe is the perfect side dish for a holiday feast.

 Y’all know me and my food philosophy: I’m all about putting spins on classics and traditional recipes.